matthewbrozen/aylien-node/readme.md

 "Cramer: How Wal-Mart is giving Amazon a run for its money", "Amazon Web Services : AWS Training and Certification Portal Now Live" ]}`

+##DELETE

+Make a DELETE call to the deployed API at https://aylienapi.herokuapp.com/sentiments/:id and delete the record with that id.

+Sample return

+`{
+    "message": "Senitment successfully deleted"
+}`

 ## Deployment